jm-jimenez/jquery-visible-elements/README.md

 # jQuery Visible Elements

 jQuery Visible Elements is a jQuery plugin which allows to check whether a element is fully visible in the current viewport or not.
-It becomes in handy when you want to animate elements of which parent is an element with an overflow : hidden, and you want to make sure the element is already in the screen prior to animation starts.
+It comes in handy when you want to animate elements of which parent is an element with an overflow : hidden, and you want to make sure the element is already in the screen prior to animation starts.

 # Installation